Gabriel Høyland

-Gabriel Høyland (born 10 February 1955) is a former Norwegian football striker who played for Norwegian team Bryne.
-He is regarded as one of Bryne's finest players of all time, and was a key player in the team's 1980s glory days.
+Gabriel Høyland (born 10 February 1955) is a former Norwegian footballer who played for Norwegian team Bryne.
+Høyland began his career as a striker, and later became an attacking midfielder.
+He is widely regarded as Bryne's greatest player of all time, and was a key player in the team's 1980s glory days, when the team finished second in the Norwegian top division twice (1980 and 1982).
+In all competitions, including friendlies, Høyland played 596 first-team matches and scored 170 goals for Bryne, including 294 matches and 69 goals in league competition.
 He also won 23 caps for Norway, and scored three international goals.

-He is the great-uncle of Erling Haaland.
+He is a member of the Braut footballing family and the great-uncle of Erling Haaland.